 This Institutional Strategy analyses and exposes these challenges in order to effectively address them.

 It outlines IWGIA’s vision, mission and core ambitions for the next five years, describing our pathway to fostering lasting change.
-Our pathway places our partners at the very centre and outlines our three core areas of work: documenting, advocating and empowering – what we call our Triangle of Change.
+Our pathway places our partners at the very centre and outlines our three core areas of work: documenting, advocating and supporting empowerment – what we call our Triangle of Change.
 The Institutional Strategy further outlines our implementation priorities, which specifically address the issues facing Indigenous Peoples, through our interrelated thematic programme areas, augmented by three cross-cutting methodologies.

 Our Triangle of Change is our key instrument for fostering change by: